The Bankrate promise

 - Rewards rate: 5 percent cash back at Amazon.com and Whole Foods Market; 2 percent cash back at gas stations and restaurants; 1 percent cash back on all other purchases.

 - Annual fee: $0 ($139 Amazon Prime subscription required)

 - Recommended credit score: Good to excellent

 Anyone who shops online knows that Amazon is the place to shop online for just about anything you need.
 As long as you maintain an active Amazon Prime subscription with this card, you’ll earn the full 5 percent cash back on Amazon and Whole Foods purchases (if your subscription lapses, you’ll only earn 3 percent cash back — still, not bad).

-The Amazon Prime Rewards Visa Signature Card also frequently runs promotions.
-For example, as of this writing, you’ll get a $150 Amazon gift card after you’re approved.
+The Prime Visa Card also frequently runs promotions.
+For example, as of this writing, you’ll get a $200 Amazon gift card after you’re approved.
 Keep in mind that sign-up bonuses like these, which don’t require you to spend money to earn them, may require you to pay taxes on that bonus.